cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Copy_of_Spanning_Tree_and_Rapid_Spanning_Tree.md

 author: Unknown
 weight: 135
 pageID: 8362703
+aliases:
+ - /old/Copy_of_Spanning_Tree_and_Rapid_Spanning_Tree.html
 ---
 # Copy of Spanning Tree and Rapid Spanning Tree

-<span id="src-8362703_indexterm-91682A43CC90813093F9F0C1B1FC9FA6">Spanning
-</span><span id="src-8362703_indexterm-2D7C78485F93B942F2528974C2CEF2D5">tree
-protocol (</span>STP) is always recommended in layer 2 topologies, as it prevents bridge loops and broadcast radiation on a bridged network.
-`mstpd` is a daemon that implements IEEE802.1D 2004 and IEEE802.1Q 2011.
+Spanning tree protocol (STP) is always recommended in layer 2 topologies, as it prevents bridge loops and broadcast radiation on a bridged network. `mstpd` is a daemon that implements IEEE802.1D 2004 and IEEE802.1Q 2011.

 STP is enabled by default in Cumulus Linux.

 {{%notice warning%}}

-The STP modes Cumulus Linux supports vary depending upon which [bridge driver mode](Ethernet_Bridging_-_VLANs.html) is in use.
+The STP modes Cumulus Linux supports vary depending upon which [bridge driver mode](/old/Ethernet_Bridging_-_VLANs.html) is in use.
 For a bridge configured in *traditional* mode, STP, RSTP, PVST and PVRST are supported; with the default set to PVRST.
-[VLAN-aware](VLAN-aware_Bridge_Mode.html) bridges only operate in RSTP mode.
+[VLAN-aware](/old/VLAN-aware_Bridge_Mode.html) bridges only operate in RSTP mode.

 If a bridge running RSTP (802.1w) receives a common STP (802.1D) BPDU, it will automatically fall back to 802.1D operation.

-You can configure `mstpd` to be in common STP mode only, by setting `setforcevers` to
+You can configure `mstpd` to be in common STP mode only, by setting `setforcevers` to *STP*.
-*STP*.

 {{%/notice%}}